vinitapenmatsa/Follow-The-White-Rabbit/README.md

   For example if min_word_length is 5 , we can narrow down to about 998 words vs 99175 words.<br/>
   - I've used Trie ( with hashmap ) to implement my dictionary.
 Ideally I would use DAWG ( directed acyclic word graphs ) if space is a concern because DAWGs reduce the number of nodes.
 Since we are aiming for lookup performance , I stuck to a trie , as it is easy to implement )

- 2. Creating a service that generates possible anagrams using the Minified Dictionary ( optimizing by using the dictionay to generate phrases )<br/>
+ 2. Creating a service that generates possible anagrams using the Minified Dictionary ( optimizing by using the dictionary to generate phrases )<br/>

  - At this level , instead of blindly going through all permutations using the letters of the phrase , we just use the          minified dictionary to generate possible phrases.<br/>
  - This approach improves the performance drastically </br>
    For example if min_word_length is 5 (998 words) and number of anangrams per phrase = 3 , we generate atmost 998 * 997 * 996 phrases vs 16! ( 16 is the no of letters
    in 'poultry outwits ants') <br/>

- 3. Parallel processing using one thread for each letter of the phrase.
+ 3. Parallel processing using one thread for each letter in the phrase.

   -  The key is to return from all other threads if any one of them is successful at finding the key.<br/>
   -  Performance again depends on host machine's specifications.
 Mine was 4-core , 4GB RAM and it took about 9 minutes to find the hard key.<br/>